 Fast Guard

-Security clearances are vital for people who require access to confidential information in government and defense sectors.
-However, some specific restrictions on security clearances could effectively prevent an individual from receiving this crucial authorization.
-It is important to be aware of these factors when you’re looking for a clearance.
-If you violate any of these five automatic disqualifiers for security clearances it will cause a denial.
+It is essential to be aware of these factors when seeking a clearance.
+If you violate any of these five automatic disqualifiers for security clearances, you will be denied.
 Knowing what the disqualifiers are will help you to ensure that you are on the right track to clearing eligibility.

 Automatic Disqualifiers for Security Clearances

 Certain infractions and behaviors are deemed automatically disqualified for security clearance.
 This includes criminal activity that involves drug use and deliberate falsification of information in the process of applying for clearance.
-Each of these crimes can cause immediate disqualification and without further investigation.
+Each of these crimes can cause immediate disqualification without further investigation.
 In the case of many applicants, understanding the rules in advance will help you to avoid costly errors.

 Disqualifiers for Security Clearances